uklibaite/SocialMapper/README.md

 Sample data and embedding training files can be found at figshare DOI 10.6084/m9.figshare.24796620

-All data will be made available upon publication - sample scripts for individual and social sampling and re-embedding are provided.
+All data is available at https://dataverse.harvard.edu/dataverse/socialDANNCE_data